 Because of God's great love and compassion, what happened to Jerusalem in the days of Jeremiah will NEVER happen to the NEW Jerusalem described by John in Revelation 21.
 Jeremiah writes, "The enemy laid hands on all her treasures; she saw pagan nations enter her sanctuary - those You had forbidden to enter Your assembly" (1:10).
 But John writes of the new Jerusalem, "The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 On no day will its gates ever be shut, for there will be no night there.
 The glory and honor of the nations will be brought into it.
 Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb's book of life" (Revelation 21:24-27).

 We live today in a world deserving of God's judgment ... a world destined for God's judgment.
-God is the same God today that He was in the days of Jeremiah.
-The only hope ... the ONLY hope is the compassion of our God and His promise to forgive those who repent and believe.
+God has not changed!
+The only hope ... the ONLY hope for us today is the compassion of our God and His promise to forgive those who repent and believe.
 He has revealed His love in Christ and those who trust in Him will be saved!
 Trust in Him today and testify with Jeremiah, "Great is Thy faithfulness, Lord unto ME!"